-Yeggy Michael is the man behind Central Cinema’s front mosaic, and what artists should aspire to be.
-His contemporary approach to traditional Eritrean art, driven by bold lines and color, is a worldwide success, which has nothing to do with making money.
+Yeggy Michael is the man behind Central Cinema’s front mosaic, and an example of what artists should aspire to be.
+His contemporary approach to traditional Eritrean art, driven by bold lines and color, is a worldwide success that has nothing to do with making money.

 For a profession, Michael never entertained the question of making a living outside of art, and moved into its competitive world while attending the Addis Ababa University’s School of Fine Art and Design in Ethiopia, making money on the side with freelance design projects.
-He then moved to Kenya and began working for hire on mosaics and pieces of public art.
-Today, Michael’s portfolio boasts more than 250 paintings, 10 pieces of public art spread across two continents, with five of them belonging to the streets of Seattle (plus one concrete inlay project along the 52nd Avenue Walkway in the works, commissioned by Seattle’s Office of Arts and Culture, and due in 2014).
+He then moved to Kenya and began working for-hire on mosaics and pieces of public art.
+Today, Michael’s portfolio boasts more than 250 paintings and 10 pieces of public art spread across two continents — five of them belonging to the streets of Seattle (plus one concrete inlay project along the 52nd Avenue Walkway in the works, commissioned by Seattle’s Office of Arts and Culture, and due in 2014).

-The piece that Michael did for Central Cinema on East Union Street and 21st Avenue, “Tree of Life,” representing a healthy lifestyle and community, has been around since 2005, and another one of his mosaics, “Dancing with Nature,” can be found just a couple of blocks down at 2514 East Cherry Street.
+The piece that Michael did for Central Cinema on East Union Street and 21st Avenue, “Tree of Life,” which represents a healthy lifestyle and community, has been around since 2005, and another one of his mosaics, “Dancing with Nature,” can be found just a couple of blocks east at 2514 East Cherry Street.

-In a city packed with creative talent like Seattle, competition is as suffocating as a two-ton brick to the throat, and there is an added pressure to compromise personal style for the sake of selling.
-If painting bikes are the hot-selling item, for example, painters are encouraged to do so, instead of following their soul’s individual style and craving.
+In a city packed with creative talent like Seattle, competition for public art space and projects is high, and there is an added pressure to compromise personal style for the sake of selling.
+If painting bikes are the hot-selling item, Michael explained, painters are encouraged to do so, instead of following their individual style and craving.
 Same goes for musicians, photographers, textile designers, etc.

 To guarantee the longevity of artists on the Hill, Michael hopes that Seattle will create more programs that offer them support, like low-income housing that is specific to the creative community (which already exist in Europe and other parts of the world, and what we’ll see in the incoming 12th Avenue Arts development).
 As well, the community has a role to play by buying the work produced by local artists.